ODtwits/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-creates an empty file called hello
+execute permission to the owner of the file hello